Liinkiing/node-rollup-typescript-starter/README.md

 how your application sources will be outputed.
 By default, it comes with a CommonJS compatible module (mainly for Node) or a ES module compatible source.
 It uses the `module` and `main` field in the **package.json** so the one that consume your application / library use the correct version based on the platform used.
+The `types` field is also used to correctly picks TypeScript definitions.

 ## Tooling